michaelab24/crispy-computing-machine-employee-tracker/README.md

 ## Installation

-user needs an npm install and to run node index in the command line to show prompt.
+User needs an npm install and then run node index in the command line to order to show prompt.

 ## Usage